 Guides can be very useful in the diagnosis of co-

 Note the large power increase after digital switchover, and the fact that Bluebell Hill was an E group but is now a B group.

-There is one interleaved spectrum channel allocated to Bluebell Hill, CH27, which may or may used for a local TV station.
+There is one ”Local” channel allocated to Bluebell Hill, CH27, to be (mainly) used for a Maidstone TV station.
 In addition, there are lower power HD MUXES on CHs 32 and 34, but all of these can be picked up by (decent) B group aerials.